Non-diegetic insert

 In film, diegesis refers to the story world, and the events that occur within it.
 Thus, non-diegesis are things which occur outside the story-world.

 A Non-diegetic insert is a film technique that combines a shot or a series of shots cut into a sequence, showing objects represented as being outside the space of the narrative.
 Put more simply, a non-diegetic insert is a scene that is outside the story world which is "inserted" into the story world.
 Diegetic could also refer to sound in media or film studies.
+The term non-diegetic insert was delineated by film theorist Christian Metz in his typology of film editing known as Grand Syntagmatique.
+Metz classified non-diegetic inserts as a specific type of autonomous shot; differentiating it from other kinds of autonomous shots such as the single-shot sequence, the displaced diegetic insert, the subjective insert, and the explanatory insert.